sadra-hatami/Bioinformatics-Training/README.md

 Each notebook includes short explanations, sample datasets, and runnable analysis steps so you can learn by doing, not only by reading.

-> **Tagline:** *A practical bioinformatics learning repository from Stanford Data Ocean (SDO), covering genomic, epigenetic, transcriptomic, proteomic, clinical, wearable, and imaging data through interactive Jupyter Notebooks.*
+> **Tagline:** *A practical bioinformatics repository, covering genomic, epigenetic, transcriptomic, proteomic, clinical, wearable, and imaging data through interactive Jupyter Notebooks.*

 ---